paultang/centermold/source/Mold-Design.rst

   - Conceptual Design: Developing initial design concepts and discussing potential approaches with the client.
   -  Gate Location and Type: Specifying the location, type, and size of the gate to ensure optimal flow and minimal defects.
   - Parting Line: Clearly defining the parting line to ensure proper mold separation and ease of manufacturing.
-  - Ejector Pin Placement: Strategically placing ejector pins to ensure smooth part removal without damaging the product.
+  - Ejector Pin Placement: Placing ejector pins to ensure smooth part removal without damaging the product.
 ..

 2. Detailed Design